(as amended through 2019)

 E. The Secretary of FCB, in addition to the usual duties of such office, shall furnish each Board Member a summary of all official actions taken at each Convention or meeting of the Board of Directors within sixty (60) days after the close of each meeting.
 The FCB Secretary shall also receive annually, at the same time that membership dues and assessments are received, a copy of all Chapter and Affiliate minutes, Treasurers' reports and the latest version of each Chapter or Affiliate's organizational documents.
 Failure to annually file these documents with the secretary may result in the imposition of sanctions by the Board, the assessment of a fine, and an ongoing refusal to comply with these requirements may lead to suspension or charter revocation.

-F. The Membership Secretary shall receive membership rosters and dues, maintain membership records, and supply membership cards.
+F. The Membership Secretary shall receive membership rosters and dues; and maintain membership records.

-G. A member shall hold office in no more than one (1) local chapter and one (1) statewide special interest chapter at the same time.
+G. A member may hold office in no more than either 1 (one) local chapter and 1 (one) statewide special interest affiliate, or 2 (two) statewide special interest affiliates at the same time.

 ARTICLE VII, Meetings of the Board of Directors